khongminhtn/helsinki-fullstack-course/notes/part6.md

   - each reducer will manage states that it has been assigned to.

 ```
-// Reducers blueprint to manipulate states
+// Reducers are blueprint to manipulate states
 // dictated by given actions from actionCreators
 export default const noteReducer = (state = data), action) => {expressions}
 export default const filterReducer = (state = data), action) => {expressions}